 Doctors could do nothing.
 Gary questioned why it had happened; then the answer began to unfold.
 “God performed a miracle,” Gary said, “I did not have my hearing restored, but God gave me a burden and a love for Deaf people and a call to Deaf ministry.”

 So much has happened since Gary became deaf.
 It is amazing how God can take such a devastating situation and turn it around for good.
 God opened the door for Gary to attend Bible College.
-He graduated with a degree in Deaf Culture Ministries. and became a licensed minister.
-We have pastored two Deaf churches and continue to serve together in Deaf ministry.
-In 1989 we moved to Oklahoma and with God’s help established Deaf Ministries Worldwide with a vision and burden to reach the 250 million Deaf people around the world with the same message we heard, oh so many years ago, in 1978, “If you want to have a new life, come to Jesus.
+He graduated with a degree in Deaf Culture Ministries and became a licensed minister.
+We have pastored two Deaf churches and continue to serve together in Deaf ministry with a passion, vision and burden to reach the 250 million Deaf people around the world with the same message we heard, oh so many years ago, in 1978, “If you want to have a new life, come to Jesus.
 Ask Jesus to forgive you of your sins.”

 We would have to write a book to be able to include the many awesome things that God has done through the years.
 Our Lord Jesus is worthy to be forever praised!